Oil, safe havens surge as U.S. strikes kill Iranian commander

 Traders were clearly spooked.
 The death of Iranian Major-General Qassem Soleimani, head of the elite Quds Force, prompted Iranian Supreme Leader Ayatollah Ali Khamenei to vow revenge.

 Europe's stock markets fell 0.5% in early trading as hopes for a lengthy New Year rally vanished.
 Safe havens gained, with Japan's yen JPY= rising half a percent to the dollar to a two-month high and the Swiss franc hitting its highest against the euro since September.
-EURCHF=[/FRX]
+EURCHF=

 The Middle East-focused oil markets saw the most dramatic moves.
 Brent crude futures jumped nearly $3 to $69.16 a barrel — also the highest since September — before easing back to $68.42.
-[O/R]

 “We are only into the third day of the new year, and a big fat dollop of geopolitical uncertainty has landed on investors’ desks,” said Jeffrey Halley, senior market analyst for Asia Pacific at broker OANDA.